Westelijke Eilanden: Names of the islands

 Initially, the three largest islands were called Vooreiland, Middeneiland and Achtereiland.

 They were connected by eight bridges.

 The Vooreiland was renamed Bickerseiland after Jan Bicker, a descendant of the Bicker merchant family who had managed the construction in the city administration.

 Achtereiland was for the same reason named Realeneiland after Jacob Reael.

 Middeneiland was named Prinseneiland after the first three Princes of Orange.

-In contrast to the Eastern Islands, shipyards and warehouses on the Westelijke Eilanden were not involved with the Dutch East India Company or the Admiralty of Amsterdam, but with the Dutch West India Company and the trade in the Levant and the Baltic Sea.
+In contrast to the Eastern Islands, shipyards and warehouses on the Westelijke Eilanden were not involved with the Dutch East India Company or the Admiralty of Amsterdam, but with the Dutch West India Company and the trade in the Baltic Sea.